dev-intellisoft/spich/README.md

 3.1 REGISTERS

 Once you have created you first controller you need register it into the application.
-You can to that by import you controller class to `register.js` file, like bellow:
+You can to that by import your controller class to `register.js` file, like bellow:

 ````javascript
 import  Test from './app/controllers/test'